OXID-eSales/oxideshop-user-documentation/setup/products/stock-tab.rst

 ﻿Stock tab
 =========

 OXID eShop has an integrated stock management system that shows the availability of products to customers and reduces stock with each order.
-The shop owner will be notified by email if the product’s stock falls below a specified number of items.
+The shop owner will be notified by e-mail if the product’s stock falls below a specified number of items.

 .. image:: ../../media/screenshots/oxback01.png
    :alt: Products - Stock tab